 The study will be conducted under the following constraints:

-1. The school was affiliated to CBSE.
+- 1. The school was affiliated to CBSE.

-- 2. NCERT published English book was used in the school.
+- 2. NCERT published Science book was used in the school.

 - 3. Only, one topic/unit was taught.

-- 4. The school was English medium.

-- 5. 10 days treatment was given.
+- 4. Only, 10 days treatment was given.